‘Vanderpump Rules’ Star Scheana Marie Suffers ‘Devastating’ Miscarriage At Six Weeks

-Scheana Marie is detailing a “devastating” miscarriage she recently suffered in a new episode of her Schenanigans podcast, which is available now on Apple.
+Scheana Marie has detailed a “devastating” miscarriage she recently suffered in a new episode of her Schenanigans podcast, which is available now on Apple.
 The episode, which released on Friday morning, was heartbreaking for listeners as they heard the sad news.
 Scheana, who didn’t even think she could get pregnant, was shocked when she found out she was expecting with boyfriend Brock Davies.

 The “Good as Gold” singer has been very open about her fertility journey on Vanderpump Rules, and the past two seasons have covered her freezing her eggs in what proved to be a tedious and, at times, painful process.